Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 9: Brutal Strike

-If you use Reckless Attack, you can forgo any :d20-adv: Advantage on one :ability-str: Strength-based attack roll of your choice on your turn.
-The chosen attack roll mustn’t have :d20-disadv: Disadvantage.
+If you use Reckless Attack, you can forgo any :d20-adv: **Advantage** on one :ability-str: Strength-based attack roll of your choice on your turn.
+The chosen attack roll mustn’t have :d20-disadv: **Disadvantage**.

 If the chosen attack roll hits, the target takes an extra 1d10 damage of the same type dealt by the weapon or Unarmed Strike, and you can cause one Brutal Strike effect of your choice.
 You have the following effect options.